 The first technique is that rather than using two wires to enable it to carry a signal representing a "0" or "1", it uses two sets of twisted pair and in this way four different data combinations can be transmitted: "00", "01", "10", and "11".
 This gives a four-fold increase in transmission speed.
 To give a further increase in speed by a factor of two, each twisted pair is used for transmission and reception of data, i.e. each twisted pair is bi-directional.

 This method of transmission is known as 4D-PAM5, and the maximum data rate is 125 Mbps x 4 signal lines x 2 bits per signal = 1000Mbps.
 Rather than increasing each signal line data rate, more data is transmitted by carrying it in more ways.

-Although the same cables are sued for Gigabit Ethernet, the designations for the individual lines in the Gigabit Ethernet cable is changed to map the way in which the data is carried.
+Although the same cables are used for Gigabit Ethernet, the designations for the individual lines in the Gigabit Ethernet cable are changed to map the way in which the data is carried.
 The letters "BI" indicate the data is bi-directional and the letters DA, DB, . . etc indicate Data A, Data B, . . etc.

-Gigabit Ethernet is rapidly becoming an accepted standard not just for use for high speed links in local area networks and wide area networks, but also for standard links between PCs and the relevant servers.
-Many PCs have Gigabit Ethernet fitted as standard and this also means that networks require to use Gigabit Ethernet switches, and routers, etc. However the fact that standard Cat 5 cable can be used for the 1000Base-T variant means that Gigabit Ethernet will rapidly take over from the previous variants of Ethernet, allowing speeds to be steadily increased.
+Gigabit Ethernet is rapidly becoming an accepted standard not just for use for high speed links in local area networks and wide area networks, but also for standard links between PCs, routers, network switches, and other peripherals.
+Many PCs have Gigabit Ethernet fitted as standard and this also means that networks require to use Gigabit network switches, and routers, etc. However the fact that standard Cat 5 cable can be used for the 1000BASE-T variant means that Gigabit Ethernet will rapidly take over from the previous variants of Ethernet, allowing speeds to be steadily increased.

-Gigabit Ethernet, 1GE has been developed with the idea of using ordinary Cat 5 cables.
+- Cables: Gigabit Ethernet, 1000BASE T has been developed with the idea of using ordinary Cat 5 Ethernet cables.
 However several companies recommend the use of higher spec Cat 5e or Cat 6 and 7 Ethernet cables now that they are available.
-Although they are slightly more expensive, these Cat 5e cables offer improved crosstalk and return loss performance.
+Although they are slightly more expensive, the higher specification Ethernet cables offer improved crosstalk and return loss performance.
 This means that they are less susceptible to noise.
 When data is being passed at very high rates, there is always the possibility that electrical noise can cause problems.
-The use of Cat 5e cables may improve performance, particularly when used in a less quiet electrical environment, or over longer runs.
+The use of the screened and geenrally higher performance cables may improve performance, particularly when used in a noisy electrical environment, or over longer runs.
 The cable type is printed on the cable, so it is possible to determine what type it is.

 Wireless & Wired Connectivity Topics: